Innoshima Suigun Castle 因島水軍城

-## A spectacular set of buildings stretching over an equally beautiful setting
+A striking set of buildings with an equally impressive history

 The original castle on Innoshima is believed to have been little more than a shelter from rough seas and bad weather.
-The current building, constructed in 1983, is far more grandiose.
-But while the building is contemporary, the artifacts held inside the museum map out a long, rich history.
+The current buildings comprising Innoshima Suigun Castle, constructed in 1983, are far more grandiose.
+But while the structure is contemporary, the artifacts held inside the castle's museum map out a long, rich history.

 Innoshima Suigun Castle is accessible by car and bus.

-Take the bus from JR Onomichi Station toward Innoshima Habu Port.
+Take the bus from Onomichi Station for Innoshima Habu Port.
 Get off at the Kanamebashi stop and transfer to the bus headed toward Ohama.
-The Suigun Castle stop is about a 10-minute walk away from the main buildings.
+The Innoshima Suigun Castle stop is about a 10-minute walk away from the main buildings.

 If you are driving, the nearest interchange is Innoshimakita.
 From there, the castle is just a few minutes away.